Fitness for stay at home moms:

 I became a certified personal trainer in 2012 because I love exercising and creating beautiful lean muscles!
 When I discovered strength training was the best way to change and define my body’s shape, I jumped right in and started learning all I could about it.
-There are many components of fitness, but here are some of the basics for someone who’s just starting out.
-Don’t let it get overwhelming, the bottom line is to just move and do something you can have fun with!
+But the bottom line is, fitness doesn’t have to be overwhelming, especially for stay at home moms.
+In fact, I can sum up my fitness philosophy right now in two words: JUST MOVE!

 There was a time when I planned out all my workouts ahead of time, I had a strategic workout schedule, and I spent 1-2 hours a day at the gym.
 I LOVED every second of it!
 Then I had my high needs daughter.
 She cried every time I put her down, until she was one year old.
 I’d do a 20 minute workout at home and she’d watch me from her crib, crying her eyes out.
 I was beyond frustrated!
 I just wanted to maintain my fitness and enjoy working out like I used to, but instead I was cutting my already short workouts even shorter, or skipping them altogether.
 Now I don’t stress as much if I miss a workout – when my kids are a little older I can really focus on weight training to get back in top shape.

 I recently got a membership at the YMCA, so I can take my kids to the child care there while I workout.
 But on days when we don’t make it to the gym, or occasionally when my baby bursts into tears when I take her to the gym and I have to skip my workout, I make it my goal to just move around the house.
 We take a walk or go hiking while I wear the baby, I do squats, planks, pushups, or jumping jacks while cooking dinner, I sneak in a quick HIIT (high intensity interval training) session at night after the kids fall asleep, or we run in circles around the house chasing each other (my almost 3 year old’s favorite game!).